powersync-ja/powersync-nodejs-backend-todolist-demo/README.md

 [mysql2](https://www.npmjs.com/package/mysql2) is used to interact with the MySQL database when a client performs requests to the `/api/data` endpoint.

+[node-mssql](https://www.npmjs.com/package/mssql) is used to connect to a MSSQL database to perform operations from the `/api/data` endpoint.

 [jose](https://github.com/panva/jose) is used to sign the JWT which PowerSync uses for authorization.

 ## Requirements

+Based on configuration, this app needs a Postgres, Mongo, MSSQL or MySQL instance.
+Easiest is probably to use docker containers for these databases.
+Hosted free versions that can also be used:
-This app needs a Postgres instance that's hosted.
-For a free version for testing/demo purposes, visit [Supabase](https://supabase.com/).
+1. Postgres: For a free version for testing/demo purposes, visit [Supabase](https://supabase.com/).
+2. MSSQL: For a free version of Azure SQL for testing/demo purposes, visit [Azure SQL](https://learn.microsoft.com/en-us/azure/azure-sql/database/free-offer?view=azuresql).

 ## Running the app